SolemnSpirit/GPi-Frontend-Switcher/README.md

 The script will handle:
 - The installation of the Pegasus frontend
-- The switching of settings in the autostart.sh and multiswitch.sh files
+- The configuration of settings in the autostart.sh and multiswitch.sh files, enabling start on boot and safe shutdown.
-- The installation and of GPiOs.
+- The installation setting and updating of GPiOs.
 A theme created by SinisterSpatula, designed for the GPi Case screen resolution.

 ## Hold your horses, I want to go back !